viniciusartur/some-exercise/README.md

 ## Key assumptions

- - There's no need of configuring encryption or ACL for the S3 bucket, as they come configure like this by default
+ - There's no need of configuring encryption or ACL for the S3 bucket, as they come configured like this by default
+ - Terraform backend is the default `local`
+ - Access to Cloudfront is restricted by some specific countries

 ## How to run?